igor-couto/zero-point-energy-field-random-coin-flip/README.md

 Using the [ANU QRNG](https://qrng.anu.edu.au/) API, the random numbers are generated in real-time in the lab by measuring the quantum fluctuations of the vacuum.

+### Prerequisites

+You will need to have Node.js installed on your computer.
+To check it, open your terminal and type node -v.
+If you don't have Node.js installed, download it [here](https://nodejs.org/pt-br/download/)

 ## Running the project

 In the project directory, you can run: